ServiceWeaver/weaver/website/docs.md

 [interface][go_interfaces], and components interact with each other by calling the methods defined by these interfaces.

-TODO(sanjay): We should make the first example have just a single component and delay the necessity to use `weaver.Ref` until the "Multiple Components" section.

-In this section, we'll define a simple `Reverser` component that reverses strings.
+In this section, we'll define a simple `hello` component that just prints a string and returns.
 First, run `go mod init hello` to create a go module.

 ```console
 $ mkdir hello/